ajinsunny/ev-chargerfinder/README.md

 Introduction
 ------------

 Welcome to the EV Charger Finder!
 This application is designed to help electric vehicle owners easily locate charging stations.
-Built with the latest web technologies, it offers a user-friendly interface and real-time data.
+Built with the latest web technologies, it offers a user-friendly interface and real-time data

 Features
 --------